Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Experimental Setup

 \subsection{Implementation Details}

 We evaluate all methods using {DeepSeek-V3.2-EXP} and {Qwen3-Coder-Plus} with the sampling temperature set to 0 for reproducibility.
 For RAG-based approaches, we standardize the retrieval budget to the Top-$K=10$ code snippets and limit the total context length to 4,096 tokens to ensure a fair comparison.
-For our method, the number of \texttt{ripgrep} queries is set to $m=10$ via the prompt.
+For our method, the number of \texttt{ripgrep} queries is set to $m=10$ via the prompt, while the window size is determined by the LLM.
 Methods that require GPU acceleration are executed on a single NVIDIA A6000 GPU, while retrieval latency is measured on the same CPU environment.